overhangio/tutor-mfe/README.rst

 Customising MFEs
 ~~~~~~~~~~~~~~~~

-To change the MFEs logos from the default to your own logos, override the corresponding settings in the MFEs environment using patches `openedx-lms-production-settings` and `openedx-lms-development-settings`.
+To change the MFEs logos from the default to your own logos, override the corresponding settings in the MFEs environment using patches `mfe-lms-production-settings` and `mfe-lms-development-settings`.
 For example, using the following plugin:
 ::

     from tutor import hooks